Home

 Email communications E-mail communication is fast, flexible, and effective.
 You have an @ku.edu email account and you are expected to regularly check it.
 Important information may also be communicated via email.

 You are a student registered in a course offered by the School of Engineering at the University of Kansas, a top regional and a nationally ranked institution.
 Your communications, especially written communications (composition, grammar, spelling, punctuation, etc), should reflect that status.
+Please include a descriptive subject in all emails, and for course-related communications, begin the subject line with EECS###.
 Please follow these email guidelines and etiquettes.

 Send text-only emails in text-only format.
 All classroom assignments, labs, or projects should be typeset and submitted on Canvas.
 Other documents (e.g., documents for an excusable absence) shoud be emailed in PDF or a well-known image format (e.g., JPG or PNG).
 See the Guidelines for submitting electronic documents.